hbr/coqlib/docs/basics/terms.md

-A term represents a type if its type is a sort and a term represents an object if its type is a type.
+A term represents a type if its type is a sort and a term represents an object if its type is not a sort.

 Therefore there can be terms of type `Prop`, `Set` and `Type` (index hidden!).
 I.e. the typing judgements